MartinHjelm/MartinHjelm.github.io/_posts/2016-02-18-Nifty-iTerminal-Key-Settings.md

 ---
 layout: post
-title: i-Term Keyboard Shortcuts for Jumping Words
+title: Terminal Keyboard Shortcuts for Jumping Words
 ---
-In i-Term under preferences -> profiles -> keys we can set a number of useful key short cuts.
+In i-Term under preferences -> profiles -> keys we can set a number of useful key short cuts for jumping/skipping/deleting keywords in the terminal.

 To delete one word backwards using a non-alphanumeric character as the delimiter we set,